icebert04/icebert04.github.io/_posts/2019-2-23-my-inaanak-lists.md

 We may not be as great as Oskar Schindler who saved more than 1,000 jews during the Holocaust.... but we can give a small contribution to our small group of Inaanak.
 Our mere presence will be significant for them.

-Our Inaanak are precious gemstones.
+Our Inaanak are genuinely precious gemstones.
 After all, they are also our children.